| Written by Geir Nerbø

 Another limitation is the variability in learning and response styles among miners.
 Traditional training methods may not be tailored to address each miner's individual needs and skills.
 This one-size-fits-all approach can lead to gaps in learning and preparedness.

 Additionally, conventional training often fails to replicate the full spectrum of sensory and emotional pressures in real-life emergencies.
-Without experiencing the true intensity and unpredictability of a mining emergency, miners might not be fully prepared to handle actual crises.
+Miners might not be fully prepared to handle actual crises without experiencing the true intensity and unpredictability of a mining emergency.

 To address these limitations, the mining industry must look beyond conventional methods and explore more innovative and individualized training approaches.